machinename/machine_name/README.md

     ```
 4. **Setup Firebase:**
     - Create a Firebase account and project from the official website (https://firebase.google.com/).
-    - Obtain Firebase configuration keys from the Firebase Console under Project Settings.
-    - Add a Flutter app to your Firebase project and obtain its Firebase configuration keys.
+    - Add a Web app to your Firebase project and obtain its Firebase configuration keys under project settings.
     - Enable Firebase Vertex AI Gemini API in the Firebase Console.

 5. **Configure Environment Variables:**